You got this.

 5

-It’s quieter than you think.
-But it’s always enough.
+It’s quieter than you think and it’s always enough.

 6